-The ESOL Department offers support for non-native speakers of English including language evaluations, advising, tutoring, and social activities such as the International Café, Conversation Partners, and the World Language Club.
+The Department of Multicultural Engagement offers support for non-native speakers of English including language evaluations, advising, tutoring, and social activities such as the International Café, Conversation Partners, and the World Language Club.
 There are a variety of multi-level classes to improve English for social and academic purposes.
 Courses to choose from cover conversation, pronunciation, grammar, vocabulary, and writing domains.
-Contact Professor Elizabeth Berry at 603.578.6912 or eberry@ccsnh.edu to set up an appointment.
+Contact the Department Chair for more information.